citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 of the firmwares exactly work.
 (Did I forget to mention earlier there's multiple versions of the firmware?)
 But we do know how to use it, and from there we can reimplement its behaviour directly in Citra.
-Which is exactly what [MerryMage](https://github.com/MerryMage) did, which in turn brought audio support for the first time in Citra.
+Which is exactly what [MerryMage](https://github.com/MerryMage) did back in June of 2016, which in turn brought [audio support for the first time](/entry/hle-audio-comes-to-citra/) in Citra.

 This approach, although having the advantages of being easier to implement, easier to understand in code, and has a higher potential of being faster, it has the